For children ages 18 months to three years. Our Toddler program is led by a MACTE accredited Montessori Infant and Toddler Guide.

 Math is first introduced to toddlers in an incidental way, with simple counting, songs and stories.
 Depending upon interest, toddlers may begin to learn numbers and will continue to work on math activities as they move up to the Casa class.

-Expressions of our culture are everywhere in a Montessori toddler classroom, from the pictures on the wall and decorations on the shelves, to the songs we sing and the stories we read.
+Expressions of our culture are everywhere in our toddler classroom, from the pictures on the wall and decorations on the shelves, to the songs we sing and the stories we read.
 Toddlers will have a rich, cultural experience with a focus on acceptance and diversity.